 It took nearly all of my remaining strength to refrain from going postal on JCP&L. But then, when at last I got a new firm date for the connection work, it poured rain that day, meaning I had to wait another week or two while the work was rescheduled.
 That dark cloud was hanging over me again—literally, this time.

-Yes, I finally got temporary electric service, and my little cabin is now up and running... on a 350-foot extension cord (I wish I'd thought to request temporary service at the remote transformer years ago!).
-After what I had to go through to finally get this far, I was too wrung out to celebrate the achievement—particularly since I still face a number of far greater battles.
+Yes, I finally got temporary electric service, and my little cabin was up and running... on a 350-foot extension cord.
+I wished I'd thought to request temporary service at the remote transformer years ago!